Thomas F. Byrnes (politician)

 Thomas F. Byrnes (May 2, 1859 – December 16, 1916) was an American politician from New York.

 Life

 Thomas was born on May 2, 1859, in Brooklyn, New York.
-He was the son of Irish immigrants Michael Byrnes and Margaret Quigley.
+He was the son of Irish immigrants, Michael Byrnes and Margaret Quigley.

-After graduating public school, he became a horseshoer.
-Over time, he became shops foreman of the Brooklyn City Railroad Company, president of the Journeymen Horseshoers' National Union of the United States of America, a delegate to the Brooklyn Central Labor Union, and a delegate to the District Assembly No. 75, Knights of Labor.
+After graduating from public school, he became a horseshoer.
+Over time, he became shop foreman of the Brooklyn City Railroad Company, president of the Journeymen Horseshoers' National Union of the United States of America, a delegate to the Brooklyn Central Labor Union, and a delegate to the District Assembly No. 75, Knights of Labor.